rishavgiri6/COVID-19_Lockdown_Opinion_Mining/README.md

 To fight the coronavirus not only needs the guidance from the government but also a positive attitude from the public.
 Our analysis provides a potential approach to reveal the public’s sentiment status and help institutions respond timely to it.

 ## Acknowledge
-We want to sincerely acknowledge the efforts of our mentor in this program.
+We want to sincerely acknowledge IBM for providing the platform to demonstrate our solution.